HireDale/hiredale.github.io/why-hire-me.md

 ## **A HISTORY OF REMOTE WORK**
 ---

-For more than a decade, I have delivered high‑impact technical documentation and visual content for teams across North America, Europe, and the Middle East — all in fully remote, graveyard‑shift roles.
+For more than a decade, I have delivered high‑impact technical documentation and visual content for teams across North America and Europe — all in fully remote, graveyard‑shift roles.
 This schedule has demanded exceptional self‑management, cross‑time‑zone collaboration, and consistent delivery under tight release timelines.

 Remote work has strengthened my skills in time management and workload prioritization.
 At the start of each project or task cycle, I identify the highest‑priority work items and allocate sufficient time for research and writing on major deliverables, while ensuring that smaller updates receive thorough documentation.